 - Communications data – how you respond to our email communications about partner offers or deals, when you respond and the approximate geo-location of your device.

 We want your personal data to be accurate and up to date and may periodically contact you about this.
 However, if there are any changes to your personal data (such as a change of name) please let us know as soon as possible by updating your profile (log into your account and access the My Profile section at https://www.charityworkerdiscounts.com/my-profile or by emailing or writing to us, using our contact information in the Contacting us section to do so.

 How we collect your personal data

 We collect your personal data in various ways, and you can find out more about this below:

 We may collect your personal data in the following ways:

-- Information that you give to us when you register, complete and update your My Profile section in your account.
+- Information that you give to us when you register, complete, or update your My Profile section in your account

 - Information that you give to us when you ask us to help or provide support